Finance before registration

 Finance for a buyout

-Recently, co-operatives have been formed to buy an existing business.
+Co-operatives can be formed to buy an existing business.
 In these situations, there is the basis of a business plan and of how much finance must be raised to buy the existing business.
+Read more about community buyouts.

 A buyout might be by a local community group or by the employees of the business.